- Kids Ride FreeThe announcement of completely online schooling has hit many local… Continue reading Kids Ride Free

 - Twin Transit Introduces Back-to-Back BusingDue to state-wide COVID-19 restrictions, Twin Transit buses have limited… Continue reading Twin Transit Introduces Back-to-Back Busing

-- Updated Centralia East RouteStarting July 6, Twin Transit expanded operating hours and resumed… Continue reading Updated Centralia East Route
+- Updated Centralia East RouteStarting Monday, July 13, the Centralia East route will run… Continue reading Updated Centralia East Route

 - Twin Transit Closed July 3Twin Transit will observe the 4th of July holiday on… Continue reading Twin Transit Closed July 3